 A petition from American Kratom Association (AKA) was launched on Dec.
 19, 2016 asking President Trump to stop the administration’s war against Kratom.
-AKA has called this action as “overkill” and noted that not less than 23,000 people have commented against its crackdown by Drug Enforcement Agency (DEA).
+AKA has called the DEA’s and FDA’s actions as “overkill” and noted that not less than 23,000 people have commented against its crackdown by Drug Enforcement Agency (DEA).

 Kratom, a Southeast Asia native plant that is actually part of the coffee family, is known as a natural opioid that has been used by many who are suffering from chronic pain, depression and anxiety.
 This is in contradiction to the government’s perception of Kratom as an addictive drug, akin to Marijuana etc. Something that AKA has been working tirelessly to shed a light upon.

 AKA’s letter to Trump has cited the president’s campaign to end overregulating government and the restoration of its minimal role in the American lives as its reason on pushing through with the advocacy.
 They further noted that about five million people who depend on this natural herb to maintain well-being would lose access as long as the DEA continues its actions against it; something that President Trump has authority to overrule.

 Their appeal also mentioned that some of DEA and Food and Drug Administration (FDA) actions towards the criminalization of Kratom have abused those who sell, produce and use it.
 They further noted that despite some legitimate evidence of Kratom’s classification of being more like a coffee and poses no danger to health at all, the DEA, along with FDA are still very firm on their claim of Kratom as dangerous and even classified it as among the likes of cocaine or even heroin.